 July and August are vacation time for all children in the country and most of their parents.
 Cuban main streets turn into human rivers under the sun.
 Many entertainment centers get crowded including cheaper restaurants and cafeterias.
 It is time for social contact.

 Many cultural events occur in the Summer.
 Among the more important are the International Blue Marlin Tournament, in Havana (May); the Fiesta del Fuego in Santiago de Cuba (July), and the two more featured carnivals in Cuba: the one in Havana, celebrated in August, and the one Santiago, in July.
 There is also the Havana Hip-Hop Symposium for the fans of the genre in the capital city, in August.

 Then, What Is the Best Time to Visit Cuba?

 Most tourists go to the island in the Dry Season, more than 60% to be exact.
 Following the same logic, March would be the best month to visit Cuba, followed by January and February.

 September, October, and June, on the contrary, are less attractive.
 So the latter would be enough for many people to complement their decision about the best time to visit Cuba.

 But, let’s recall something, despite the important temporal differences mentioned:

 The number of international travelers to Cuba is growing more than 15% each year since 2012.
 Two years later, the island surpassed the 3 million visitors for the first time ever.
-Even the Cuban Government did not know what would happen when the U.S. put an end to the tourism’s restrictions to the isle.
-Another 3 million potential tourists would be to arrive yearly… and that could happen soon.
+Even the Cuban Government did not know what would happen when the U.S. put an end to tourism’s restrictions to the island.
+Another 3 million potential tourists would be to arrive annually… and that could happen soon.

 So, i will say it: go to Cuba whenever you can, no matter exactly what time of the year.
 Tourism to the island is getting really hot worldwide, and you should not miss it.